-(xiv) Warranty provisions
+(xiii) Warranty provisions

-The Group provides warranty provisions on all its products / service, as applicable.
-A provision is recognised at the time the product / service is sold.
+The Group provides warranty provisions on all its products sold.
+A provision is recognised at the time the product is sold.
 The Group does not provide extended warranties or maintenance contracts to its customers.

-(xv) Finance income and expense
+(xiv) Finance income and expense